swissquote/crafty/README.md

 compressed and linted with the best tools available.

-Each tool is fine-tuned to give the best and to follow Swissquote's Guidelines and best practices for frontend development.
+Each tool is fine-tuned to give the best and to follow Swissquote's Guidelines and best practices for Frontend development.

 Many aspects of **Crafty** are configurable and updates are painless.